Mortynex/schummar-translate-sync/README.md

 }
 ```

-Returns a promise of a translator object.
+Returns a  translator object.
 That method can be used in the backend or in the frontend outside of React components.
-It loads the necessary locales first then resolves the promise.
 The resulting translator is again very similar to `t` but obviously returning string and not ReactNode.
 If the dictionary value is an array, an array of translated string will be returned.
 For more details see [t](#t), [t.unknown](#tunknown) and [t.format](#tformat).